How to get in the bank holiday party mood

 We always make sure we have a larger selection of soft drinks than we usually would.
 If people are coming for an all afternoon party, particularly if there are children around, they will get through more soft drinks than you could imagine.
 It is also good to have them on offer so people don’t fall into the trap of being thirsty and sticking to wine.
 We even get no alcohol drinks for the drivers so they don’t feel like they are missing out too much.

 That said, you do need to have some booze on offer though you have to be mindful of how much you spend, and that you don’t end up buying bottles of alcohol that you will then be left with and will never drink.
 We have found that having things like whisky miniatures works well.
-We aren’t whisky drinkers so don’t really want to invest in a couple of large bottles so we always have some miniatures around.
+We aren’t whisky drinkers so don’t really want to invest in a couple of large bottles so we always have some miniatures around when we want to get in the party mood.
 In fact we do it for all sorts of drinks and have them in a big fruit bowl so people can make their own selections!

 We make sure these days that we cater for our friends by remembering who is veggie or vegan, or who is gluten free.
 There is nothing worse than turning up to a barbecue and finding you cant eat anything when you are gluten free.
 It seems like a such a simple thing but it is something we have tried to for years.
 And now as more and more people are on special diets, either by choice or medically, it is an important point to remember.